aravind-tronix/Boring-routines/README.md

  ``pip install -r requirements.txt``

- edit the file supervisord.conf according to your system path.
+ Edit the file supervisord.conf according to your system path.
+Customise your output and error logs.
 Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.(same as cron).
 Supervisor has been tested and is known to run on Linux (Ubuntu 18.04), Mac OS X (10.4/10.5/10.6), and Solaris (10 for Intel) and FreeBSD 6.1.
 It will likely work fine on most UNIX systems.

 Supervisor will not run at all under any version of Windows.
 For more, refer http://supervisord.org/introduction.html

  ## Usage
  start supervisor by
 ``supervisord``
  start process by
 ``supervisorctl``

+ ## Troubleshooting

+Supervisor logs errors and output.
+Try googling the errors.
+If still it doesnt work, IT WORKED ON MY MACHINE 🤷🏾‍♂️